-For the Government-wide financial statements equity is classified as net assets and displayed in three components:
+For the Government-wide financial statements equity is classified as net position and displayed in three components:

-Invested in capital assets, net of related debt - consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvements of those assets.
+Net investment in capital assets - consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvements of those assets.

-Restricted net assets - consists of net assets with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws and regulations of other governments; or (2) law through constitutional provisions or enabling legislation.
+Restricted net position - consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws and regulations of other governments; or (2) law through constitutional provisions or enabling legislation.

-Unrestricted net assets - all other net assets that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."
+Unrestricted net position - all other net position that does not meet the definition of "restricted" or "net investment in capital assets."

-In February 2009, effective for reporting periods beginning after June 15, 2010, GASB approved Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
-This statement defines the different fund balance categories that a governmental entity must use for financial reporting purposes in its governmental fund types.
+GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions defines the different fund balance categories that a governmental entity must use for financial reporting purposes in its governmental fund types.
 It also provides additional classification based on the relative strengths of the constraints that control how specific monies can be spent.
 The Statement requires governmental fund balance amounts to be properly reported within one of the fund balance categories listed below: